Gary Walsh embraces the great outdoors in the stunning national parks of Canada’s iconic Rocky Mountains.

 Bow River rises in the Rockies and runs through the foothills into the Albertan prairies, and is lovely around Banff.
 Go with the flow on a relaxing float trip that often encounters native wildlife and passes by otherworldly hoodoo rock formations.
 The Rockies really cast a spell.

 With so many ways to experience the Canadian Rockies outdoor wow factor, where do you start?
-Why not join us on Travelmarvel's 7 Day Rockies Marvel journey, which transports you straight to the heart of the places you visit.
+Why not join us on Travelmarvel's 19 Day Reflection of the Rockies and Alaska Cruise, which transports you straight to the heart of the places you visit.
 With included Insider Experiences and an expert tour director and travel guides, you're in safe hands and free to enjoy the high life and highlights found in this incredible part of the world.